jasonbayton/rhino_content/support/how-to-set-up-rhino-via-dpc-identifier.md

 <div class="numbered-instructions" markdown="1">
 1. Turn on the device from a boxed state, or factory reset the unit if not fresh from the box.
 You'll must be greeted by the welcome screen.
-2. Tap to start the Setup Wizard and connect to a network (WiFi or cellular)
+2. Tap to start the Setup Wizard and connect to a network (Wi-Fi or cellular)
 3. Proceed through the Wizard to Google Sign in screen
 4. Enter the DPC identifier of your respective EMM vendor in place of a Google account
 5. The device will identify the DPC app required and start downloading, you may be prompted to approve this